validmeasures/validmeasures.github.io/_posts/2013-06-01-cmam-coverage-and-iycf-practices-in-wolayita-and-south-wollo-zone.md

       text: "Concern Worldwide"
     - title: "Year"
       text: "2013"
+gallery1:
+    - url: /assets/images/s10.out.1.png
+      image_path: /assets/images/s10.out.1.png
+      alt: "Find a map"
+      title: "Find a map"
+    - url: /assets/images/s10.in.5.png
+      image_path: /assets/images/s10.in.5.png
+      alt: "Grid the map"
+      title: "Grid the map"
+    - url: /assets/images/s11.in.2.png
+      image_path: /assets/images/s11.in.2.png
+      alt: "Layout sampling points"
+      title: "Layout sampling points"
+    - url: /assets/images/s12.in.1.png
+      image_path: /assets/images/s12.in.1.png
+      alt: "Select sampling villages"
+      title: "Select sampling villages"
+    - url: /assets/images/s13.in.2.png
+      image_path: /assets/images/s13.in.2.png
+      alt: "Triangulate"
+      title: "Triangulate"
+gallery2:
+    - url: /assets/images/periodCoverageWolayita.png
+      image_path: /assets/images/periodCoverageWolayita.png
+      alt: "Treatment Coverage"
+      title: "Treatment coverage- Wolayita Zone"
+    - url: /assets/images/periodCoverageWollo.png
+      image_path: /assets/images/periodCoverageWollo.png
+      alt: "Treatment Coverage"
+      title: "Treatment Coverage - South Wollo Zone"
 ---
 {% include toc icon="gears" title="Contents" %}

 With the adoption of the CMAM model at sub-national to national levels in countries such as Ethiopia, the need for a coverage method that can provide information about coverage over large areas has become important.
-In the Conference on Government experiences of Community-based Management of Acute Malnutrition and Scaling Up Nutrition held in Addis Ababa, Ethiopia in 2011, the Ethiopian delegation reported that a key learning point of their CMAM scale-up experience was the "need for systems to monitor and improve quality of services early on"[^1]<sup>,</sup>[^2]and highlighted the importance of strengthening monitoring and evaluation to maintain quality of programming.
+In the Conference on Government experiences of Community-based Management of Acute Malnutrition and Scaling Up Nutrition held in Addis Ababa, Ethiopia in 2011, the Ethiopian delegation reported that a key learning point of their CMAM scale-up experience was the "need for systems to monitor and improve quality of services early on"[^1] [^2] and highlighted the importance of strengthening monitoring and evaluation to maintain quality of programming.
 [Figure 1](#FIG1) gives an idea of the geographic scale of the acute malnutrition needs and the current programming scope.

 <a name="FIG1"></a>
 **Figure 1:** Ethiopia CMAM scale up